 If you’re a frequent Old Navy shopper, this credit card could be a good match for you.
 In addition to offering a solid rewards program and an automatic upgrade in status, this credit card can help cardholders establish a positive credit history.
 Because this card comes with a high APR, pay your balance down as quickly as possible to avoid paying large interest amounts.

-Disclaimer: All the information about the Old Navy credit card and the Old Navy Visa card has been collected independently by CreditSesame.com and has not been reviewed or provided by the issuers of the cards.
-The Old Navy credit card and the Old Navy Visa cards are not available through CreditSesame.com.
+Independent Review Disclosure: All the information about the Old Navy credit card and the Old Navy Visa card has been collected independently by CreditSesame.com and has not been reviewed or provided by the issuer’s of these cards.
+The Old Navy credit card and the Old Navy Visa card are not available through CreditSesame.com.

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.